 Illegal Drugs

-The following policy has been established in recognition of federal law and Washington State law, and out of a desire to create a living/learning environment consistent with the university goals and mission.
-Community members participating in PLU sponsored study away programs are expected to respect the drug laws of their host country while upholding the university policy outlined below.
+The following policy has been established in recognition of the federal law Drug Free Schools and Community Act – DFSCA, Washington State law, and out of a desire to create a living/learning environment consistent with the University goals and mission.
+Community members participating in PLU sponsored study away programs are expected to respect the drug laws of their host country while upholding the University policy outlined below.

-The unauthorized possession, use, distribution, in any way assisting anyone to use, possess or distribute, and/or sale of the following is prohibited on campus and in the residence halls:
+The unauthorized possession, use, distribution, cultivation, in any way assisting anyone to use, possess or distribute, and/or sale of the following is prohibited on campus, at University sponsored events, when representing the University while traveling, and in the residence halls:

-• Illegal drugs (illegal drugs include, but are not limited to, those categories often known as cannabis, acids, hallucinogens, barbiturates, amphetamines, and narcotics).
+• Illegal drugs (illegal drugs include, but are not limited to, those categories often known as cannabis, acids, hallucinogens, barbiturates, amphetamines, opioids and narcotics);

 • Any other substance identified to be dangerous by PLU, in its sole discretion.